MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-choose-portal.md

 ## What if you change your mind?

-If you have chosen a portal and later on change your mind, contact support.
-They'll help you transition your settings to the other portal.
+If you have chosen a portal and change your mind later, contact support.
+They'll help you make the switch to the other portal.

 ## Next step